-At the most basic level, your website exists to connect with your buyer personas and persuade them to buy what you offer.
-Unless you're selling some type of design service, no one is going to be persuaded to buy based on your design alone -- it's the content that delivers your value proposition.
+At the most basic level, your website exists to connect with your prospects and persuade them to buy what you offer.
+Unless you're selling some type of design service, no one is going to be persuaded to buy based on your design alone — it's the content that delivers your value proposition.

 A lot of freelance web designers will either have a copywriter they collaborate with or they'll be happy to work with a copywriter that you hire yourself.
 Either way, you want to ensure that both individuals are on the same page because the process requires some back-and-forth communication.

 Agencies will vary in how they support your content creation.
 Ranging from having an in-house content writer to create content for you to leveraging an outsourced network of writers.

 Writing copy for a large website is no small undertaking — it’s basically writing the book about your business and should be treated with the same importance.

 That’s why focusing on the most important pages for your redesign, then improving the rest over time versus doing all content at once can prove beneficial.

 Content costs will widely range depending on the size of your site, the amount of content, and the level of expertise needed (and if you’re doing it yourself or having someone else do it).
 You can expect to pay anything from a few hundred to thousands of dollars for the right content for your website.

 Putting the price of your website into perspective